Matthew McLaren provides dedicated legal representation throughout the greater New Orleans area.

 6) Am I eligible for an expungement?

-There is no blanket statement we can give about eligibility because it varies from case to case.
+We cannot give blanket statements about eligibility because it varies from case to case.
 The only way for us to answer this question would be if you called and explained the specifics of your case.

 7) Can drug offenses or DWIs be expunged?

-Drug offenses that are not distribution charges are expungable.
+Drug offenses that do not involve distribution charges are expungable.
 DWIs can be expunged under certain circumstances.
-If you participate in drug court or diversion, sometimes you will have to wait longer to expunge your offense even if you took it under 893/894 because the District Attorney makes you waive rights in order to enjoy the benefit of these programs.
-Call us today to discuss the specifics of your case to determine your eligibility.
+If you participate in drug court or diversion, sometimes you will have to wait longer to expunge your offense, even if you took it under 893/894, because the District Attorney makes you waive rights to enjoy the benefit of these programs.
+Call us today to discuss the specifics of your case and determine your eligibility.

 Final Thoughts

-Having a conviction on your record can cause endless problems so the best time to get it taken care of is as soon as you’re eligible and able.
-The expungement process can be complicated so give us a call if you want someone to guide you through and help you get your expungement taken care of as quickly and easily as possible.
+Having a conviction on your record can cause endless problems, so the best time to get it taken care of is as soon as you’re eligible and able.
+The expungement process can be complicated, so give us a call if you want someone to guide you through it and help you get your expungement taken care of as quickly and efficiently as possible.
 The call is free.
 Remember… When no one’s carin’ call McLaren!